 Lisbon to Cascais Overview

-Cascais is situated 30km to the west of central Lisbon and both locations are on the northern banks of the Rio Tejo estuary.
-The coastline between Lisbon and Cascais is lined with sandy beaches and these beaches are extremely popular with the residents of Lisbon.
+Cascais is situated 30km to the west of central Lisbon, and both destinations are on the northern banks of the Rio Tejo estuary.
+Between Lisbon and Cascais are many wonderful beaches, and this popular coastline is also served by the Cascais urban railway.

-There are bus services between Lisbon and Cascais but the journey times are longer and the main bus station is not conveniently located for most tourists based in the downtown area of Lisbon.
-The recommended means of travel from Lisbon to Cascais by train.
+It is not advisable to drive to Cascais as there is very limited car parking, and during the summer it can be very difficult to find a car parking space.
+There are bus services between Lisbon and Cascais, but the journey times are longer, and the main bus station is not as conveniently located as the train station.
+Therefore, the recommended means of travel from Lisbon to Cascais is by train.

 The Lisbon to Cascais train and railway